gvgtw/effective-linux-default/README.md

       - change from twoline to oneline
     - NEWLINE_BEFORE_PROMPT=yes
       - change to no

+#### Other Environment Customizations
+---

+In launcher options in top left, right click drop down arrow next to "Terminal Emulator".
+Select the + mark, add terminator, then move it to the top.

+Change font:
+- default font to "Sans Regular" size 11
+- default monospace font to "Hack Regular" size 11

+In firefox, add FoxyProxy extension in the Extensions menu

+Change Background to kali-red-sticker.jpg

 Set Terminator to auto open
 - Open "Settings Manager"